-i.LINKTM is a trademark of Sony used only to designate that a product contains an IEEE1394 connection.
+i.LINK is a trademark of Sony used only to designate that a product contains an IEEE1394 connection.

-Microsoft, Windows and the Windows logo, Windows Media and Outlook are trademarks or registered trademarks of U.S. Microsoft Corporation in the U.S. and other countries.
+Microsoft, Windows and the Windows logo are registered trademarks of Microsoft Corporation.

-Adobe® and Adobe® Acrobat® ReaderTM are trademarks of Adobe Systems Incorporated.
+Adobe, Adobe Acrobat Reader and Adobe PhotoShop Elements are trademarks of Adobe Systems Incorporated.

-QuickTime and the QuickTime logo are trademarks used under license.
+QuickTime and the QuickTime logo are trademarks used under licence.
 QuickTime is registered in the U.S. and other countries.

-RealPlayer is a trademark or registered trademark of RealNetworks, inc. in the U.S. and other countries.
+RealPlayer is a trademark or registered trademark of RealNetworks, Inc. in the U.S. and other countries.